top of page

 About

 Her teaching experience includes roles at Sistema Scotland, Robert Gordon's College in Aberdeen, and the University of Aberdeen.
-In 2023, she took a significant step by founding Nairn Violin Studio, where she continues to nurture and inspire the next generation of violinists.
+In 2023, she founded Nairn Violin Studio, with the aim of creating a supportive and inspiring learning environment for young violinists.

 Education